kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(b\) *Definitions.* As used in this part, the following definitions apply:

-\(1\) *Flight engineer* means an individual who holds a flight engineer certificate issued under part 63 of this chapter.
+\(1\) *Flight engineer* means an individual who holds a flight engineer certificate issued under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md|part 63 of this chapter]].

 \(2\) *Individual acting as a pilot, flight engineer, mechanic, or repairman* means an individual acting in such capacity, whether or not that individual holds the respective airman certificate issued by the FAA.

-\(3\) *Mechanic* means an individual who holds a mechanic certificate issued under part 65 of this chapter.
+\(3\) *Mechanic* means an individual who holds a mechanic certificate issued under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]].

-\(4\) *Pilot* means an individual who holds a pilot certificate issued under part 61 of this chapter.
+\(4\) *Pilot* means an individual who holds a pilot certificate issued under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]].

-\(5\) *Repairman* means an individual who holds a repairman certificate issued under part 65 of this chapter.
+\(5\) *Repairman* means an individual who holds a repairman certificate issued under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]].

 \(c\) *Delegation of authority.* (1) The authority of the Administrator under 49 U.S.C.
 46301(d)(5), to initiate and assess civil penalties is delegated to the Chief Counsel; the Deputy Chief Counsel for Operations; the Assistant Chief Counsel for Enforcement; Assistant Chief Counsel, Europe, Africa, and Middle East Area Office; the Regional Counsel; the Aeronautical Center Counsel; and the Technical Center Counsel.